Ralim/IronOS/Documentation/DebugMenu.md

 **Additional scroll-able items appear in this order**:

-### Date
+### Timestamp

-- This is a date of firmware compilation and it has the following format: `DD-MM-YY` (i.e., `01-07-23` means it has been built in July, 1st, 2023)
+- This is a timestamp of firmware compilation and it has the following format: `YYYYMMDD HHMMSS` (i.e., `20230701 213456` means it has been built in July, 1st, 2023 at 9:34:56 pm)

 ### ID